 Overnight and dinner (included), at our hotel.

 Depart Petra for return to Israel- stopping en route at Madaba, whose Byzantine churches contain elaborate mosaic floors (including the famous map of the ancient world); historic Mount Nebo- from where Moses viewed the Promised Land, which he himself would not enter, and historic and ancient site of Jerash before crossing the border and continuing on to Tel Aviv.
 Lunch in Madaba (included).

 After arriving in Tel Aviv, check in to the five star, stylish Sheraton Hotel – overlooking the Mediterranean and just minutes away from Old Jaffa.

 Late morning visit to the newly renovated Bet Hatfutsot- Museum of the Diaspora- whose fascinating exhibits tell the story of the Jewish people from over 80 countries, over a period of thousands of years.
 Here, we will be greeted by one of the Museum’s Curators, enjoy a private tour, and hear a talk by a scholar on an aspect of Jewish history and culture.

 Free Day to rest, relax from our journey, and/or explore Tel Aviv or Old Jaffa on our own.

 Late checkout before departing for Ben Gurion airport for flights returning to the U.S. – OR, for those who prefer, the option of staying on in Israel at an additional cost.

-Jerusalem: The Inbal Jerusalem Hotel, just minutes away from the Old City as well as modern, downtown Jerusalem, is an elegant, modern five-star deluxe hotel.
-All of its rooms are beautifully furnished with either terraces overlooking western Jerusalem or view of the Old City.
-The Inbal’s indoor swimming pool, health club and sauna will provide a welcome respite from the day’s touring and discussions.
+Jerusalem: The Inbal Jerusalem Hotel, is an elegant, modern five-star deluxe hotel located close to both the Old City and modern downtown.
+Its rooms are beautifully furnished and feature terraces overlooking western Jerusalem or the Old City.
+The Inbal’s swimming pool, health club and sauna will provide a welcome respite from the day’s activities.